 What percentage of people are accountants?

-The number of employed accountants and auditors peaked in 2012 with 1.28 million employed individuals, yet has been through ups and downs ever since.
+The number of employed auditors and accountants peaked in 2012 with 1.28 million employed individuals.

 Is accounting a good career choice?